Summer International Collaborative Research Grant

 Eligibility

-Any faculty member in the fine arts, humanities, and qualitative social sciences at the rank of associate professor with their primary appointment in the College of Arts and Sciences.
+Any tenure-stream faculty member in the fine arts, humanities, and qualitative social sciences holding a primary appointment in the College of Arts and Sciences.
+Preference will be given to faculty who hold the rank of associate professor.

 Application Process